 In 2018 and after several years in the making, Sporting Equals pioneered the first-ever Ethnically Diverse Board leadership programme in partnership with the University of Leicester called the LeaderBoard Academy.

 This Academy is designed to equip Ethnically Diverse Community professionals and former athletes with the skills they need to be effective on a board and also influence equality, diversity and inclusion (particularly Ethnically Diverse Community inclusion) in the boardrooms of sport.
-Key contributors include Nigel Walker - the only Black CEO in sport, Wasim Khan - CEO of Pakistan Cricket Board, Christine Ohuruogu MBE, Paul Elliott CBE, Denise Lewis OBE and Brendon Batson OBE.
+Key contributors include Nigel Walker - National Director English Institute of Sport, Wasim Khan - CEO of Pakistan Cricket Board, Christine Ohuruogu MBE, Paul Elliott CBE, Denise Lewis OBE and Brendon Batson OBE.

 The LeaderBoard Academy has already shown its potential with over a third of graduates already taking up Board positions.
 We look forward to continuing to shape and change the sports industry through this initiative.